redhat-openstack/website/source/uncategorized/tuskar-cli.html.md

 ### tuskar role-list

+The role list command will display the roles that are available to be added to a plan.
+This command takes no arguments.

 ## Detailed Install

 In the quick usage above, we rely on instack for most of the interactions with Tuskar.
 For a more custom install, we can follow these steps manually.
 They make use of the tuskar commands described above to interact with the Tuskar API.